plcharbonneau/consul-demo/README.md

 - (optional) query mongoDB service using connect `dig +short mongodb.connect.consul srv`

-> Nothing returned as no MongoDB services are configured for connect (refer to diagram if necessary).
+> Nothing returned as the MongoDB services are not configured to use Consul Connect (refer to diagram if necessary).

 #### Consul Connect - Network traffic